andrewrichmond26/andrewrichmond26/README.md

 ## Hi there 👋
 I'm Andrew, a University of Strathclyde student studying Computer Science.
-This is a new GitHub account.
 <!--
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...